 You can easily fix the “Samloader is not recognized…” error by adding Samloader to the Windows command search path via the Environment variables setting on your PC and try again.

 Using Samloader on Linux

-Since I have already described the steps to use this fantastic cross-platform Samsung firmware downloader, there’s no need to repeat them again.
+Since I have already described the steps to use this fantastic cross-platform Samsung firmware downloader, there’s no need to repeat them.
 If you’re using one of the Linux distros, you can download Samsung firmware using Samloader.
 You can follow the steps given above for Mac.
 You can find the steps to install Python on Linux in this official Python installation documentation.

 This is all about Samloader, a Samsung firmware downloader for Mac, Linux, and Windows.
 Having downloaded it, you can use Odin to install the firmware on your Samsung device.
 In case you encounter any issues while following the steps given in this tutorial, please leave a comment below.

 Read Next: Samsung Secret Codes you Must Check Out

 Hello, I believe I have managed to reproduce the steps correctly to acquire and decrypt the firmware on my Fedora 34 OS.
 However, when I tried extracting it in my Downloads folder, this error pops up: the file name with a ‘(null)’ beside it.
 One more detail would be the decryption process has 1024/1025 ‘items’ decrypted?
 Not sure how else to describe it, help is appreciated.